hopehpc/hope-singularity/docs/building-a-container.md

 $ singularity run centos.sif hello.py
 ```

+Further documentation on the `singularity run` command can be found [here](https://sylabs.io/guides/3.3/user-guide/cli/singularity_run.html?highlight=run).

+## Next Steps
 To submit your container to the cluster, see [Submitting a Container to the Cluster](submitting-a-container-to-the-cluster.md).

-Further documentation on the `singularity run` command can be found [here](https://sylabs.io/guides/3.3/user-guide/cli/singularity_run.html?highlight=run).